hasindu2008/slow5tools/README.md

 ## Usage

 Visit the [man page](https://hasindu2008.github.io/slow5tools/commands.html) for all the commands and options.
 See [here](https://hasindu2008.github.io/slow5tools/oneliners.html) for example bash one-liners with slow5tools.
 A guide on using BLOW5 for archiving and steps to verify if data integrity is preserved is [here](https://hasindu2008.github.io/slow5tools/archive.html).
+A script for performing real-time FAST5 to BLOW5 conversion during sequencing is provided [here](https://github.com/hasindu2008/slow5tools/tree/master/scripts/realtime-f2s).

 ### Examples